🪣🐦 The Crow and the Pitcher

 NARRATOR:

-One hot day, a thirsty crow flew across the sky.
+One hot summer day, a thirsty crow was flying high across the bright blue sky.

 NARRATOR: